-Humanities › History & Culture African Slave Traders Share Flipboard Email Print Century Magazine illustration by E.W.
+Humanities › History & Culture African Traders of Enslaved People Share Flipboard Email Print Century Magazine illustration by E.W.
 Kemble for an article called "The Slave-Trade in the Congo Basin".
-Kean Collection / Getty Images History & Culture African History Key Events American History African American History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Angela Thompsell Professor of British and African History Ph.D., History, University of Michigan - Ann Arbor M.A., History, University of Michigan - Ann Arbor B.A./B.S, History and Zoology, University of Florida Angela Thompsell, Ph.D., is an Associate Professor of British and African History at SUNY Brockport. our editorial process Angela Thompsell Updated June 15, 2020 During the era of the trans-Atlantic slave trade, Europeans did not have the power to invade African states or kidnap African slaves at will.
-Because of this, between 15 and 20 million slaves were transported across the Atlantic Ocean from Africa and purchased from slave traders throughout Europe and European colonies.
-There are still many questions people have about the triangular trade of slaves and goods during this time, such as the motivations of those in support of slavery and how slavery was woven into life.
+Kean Collection / Getty Images History & Culture African History Key Events American History African American History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Angela Thompsell Professor of British and African History Ph.D., History, University of Michigan - Ann Arbor M.A., History, University of Michigan - Ann Arbor B.A./B.S, History and Zoology, University of Florida Angela Thompsell, Ph.D., is an Associate Professor of British and African History at SUNY Brockport. our editorial process Angela Thompsell Updated June 15, 2020 During the era of the trans-Atlantic slave trade, Europeans did not have the power to invade African states or kidnap enslaved Africans.
+Because of this, between 15 and 20 million enslaved people were transported across the Atlantic Ocean from Africa and purchased from traders of enslaved people throughout Europe and European colonies.
+There are still many questions people have about the triangular trade of enslaved people and goods during this time, such as the motivations of those in support of enslavement and how enslavement was woven into life.
 Here are some of the answers, explained.
-Motivations for Slavery One thing that many Westerners wonder about African slavers is why they were willing to sell their own people.
+Motivations for Enslavement One thing that many Westerners wonder about African enslavers is why they were willing to sell their own people.
 Why would they sell Africans to Europeans?
-The simple answer to this question is that they did not see slaves as "their own people."
+The simple answer to this question is that they did not see enslaved people as "their own people."
 Blackness (as an identity or marker of difference) was at that time a preoccupation of Europeans, not Africans.
 There was also in this era no collective sense of being "African."
-In other words, African slave traders felt no obligation to protect African slaves because they did not regard them as their equals.
-So how did people become slaves?
-Some slaves were prisoners of, and many of these may have been seen as enemies or rivals to, those who sold them.
+In other words, African traders of enslaved people felt no obligation to protect enslaved Africans because they did not regard them as their equals.
+So how did people become enslaved?
+Some enslaved people were prisoners of, and many of these may have been seen as enemies or rivals to, those who sold them.
 Others were people who had fallen into debt.
-Slaves were different by virtue of their social and economic status (what we might think of today as their class).
-Slavers also kidnapped people, but again, there was no reason in their minds that made them see slaves as "their own."
-A Self-Replicating Cycle Another reason that African slavers were so willing to sell off fellow Africans was that they felt they had no other option.
-As the slave trade intensified in the 1600s and 1700s, it became harder not to participate in the practice in some regions of West Africa.
-The enormous demand for African slaves led to the formation of a few African states whose economy and politics were centered around slave raiding and trading.
+Enslaved people were different by virtue of their social and economic status (what we might think of today as their class).
+Enslavers also kidnapped people, but again, there was no reason in their minds that made them see enslaved people as "their own."
+A Self-Replicating Cycle Another reason that African enslavers were so willing to sell off fellow Africans was that they felt they had no other option.
+As the trade of enslaved people intensified in the 1600s and 1700s, it became harder not to participate in the practice in some regions of West Africa.
+The enormous demand for enslaved Africans led to the formation of a few African states whose economy and politics were centered around raiding for and trading enslaved people.
 States and political factions that participated in the trade gained access to firearms and luxury goods that could be used to secure political support.
-States and communities not actively participating in the slave trade were increasingly at a disadvantage.
-The Mossi Kingdom is an example of a state that resisted the slave trade until the 1800s.
-Opposition to the Trans-Atlantic Slave Trade The Mossi Kingdom was not the only African state or community to resist selling slaves to Europeans.
-The king of the Kongo, Afonso I, who had converted to Catholicism, tried to stop the sale of slaves to Portuguese traders.
-He lacked the power, however, to police the whole of his territory, and traders as well as nobles engaged in the trans-Atlantic slave trade to gain wealth and power.
+States and communities not actively participating in the trade of enslaved people were increasingly at a disadvantage.
+The Mossi Kingdom is an example of a state that resisted the trade of enslaved people until the 1800s.
+Opposition to the Trans-Atlantic Slave Trade The Mossi Kingdom was not the only African state or community to resist selling enslaved Africans to Europeans.
+The king of the Kongo, Afonso I, who had converted to Catholicism, tried to stop the sale of enslaved people to Portuguese enslavers and traders.
+He lacked the power, however, to police the whole of his territory, and traders as well as nobles engaged in the trans-Atlantic trade of enslaved Africans to gain wealth and power.
 Alfonso tried writing to the Portuguese king asking him to stop Portuguese traders from engaging in the practice, but his plea was ignored.
 The Benin Empire offers a very different example.
-Benin sold slaves to Europeans when it was expanding and fighting many wars, which produced prisoners of war.
-Once the state stabilized, it stopped trading slaves until it started to decline in the 1700s.
-During this period of increasing instability, the state resumed participation in the slave trade.
-Slavery as a Part of Life It might be tempting to assume that African slave traders did not know how bad European plantation slavery was, but they weren't naive.
-Not all traders would have known about the horrors of the Middle Passage or of what lives awaited slaves, but others at least had an idea.
+Benin sold enslaved people to Europeans when it was expanding and fighting many wars, which produced prisoners of war.
+Once the state stabilized, it stopped trading enslaved people until it started to decline in the 1700s.
+During this period of increasing instability, the state resumed participation in the trade of enslaved people.
+Enslavement as a Part of Life It might be tempting to assume that African traders of enslaved people did not know how bad European plantation enslavement was, but they weren't naive.
+Not all traders would have known about the horrors of the Middle Passage or of what lives awaited enslaved Africans, but others at least had an idea.
 They simply didn't care.
-There are always going to be people willing to ruthlessly exploit others in the quest for money and power, but the story of the African slave trade goes much further than a few bad people.
-Slavery and the sale of slaves were parts of life.
-The concept of not selling slaves to willing buyers would have seemed strange to many people up until the 1800s.
-The goal was not to protect slaves, but to ensure that you and your family were not reduced to slaves.
+There are always going to be people willing to ruthlessly exploit others in the quest for money and power, but the story of the trade of enslaved Africans by Africans goes much further than a few bad people.
+Enslavement and the sale of enslaved people were parts of life.
+The concept of not selling enslaved people to willing buyers would have seemed strange to many people up until the 1800s.
+The goal was not to protect enslaved people, but to ensure that you and your family were not reduced to enslaved people.
 View Article Sources "Beginnings."
 Immigration...
 African.
 Library of Congress.